FrankLaterza/SerialWizard/README.md

 </p>

 # Serial Wizard
 Welcome to SerialWizard, A simple, lightweight, cross-platform desktop application used to monitor serial inputs and outputs.
 Created with Tauri, this application uses a Next.js frontend and a Rust backend.
 The aim of this project is to learn how to make desktop applications and improve my Rust skills.
-Tauri empowers us to seamlessly merge web technologies with native performance, resulting in a reliable serial monitoring solution.

 ## Installation